-11Paragraph variations in other places, e.g., inside float boxes, marginal notes, footnotes, etc. are currently not considered.
+^{§§}Paragraph variations in other places, eg, inside float boxes, marginal notes, footnotes, etc, are currently not considered.
 Thus, those objects always have their natural (fixed) dimensions.
 Extending the framework in that direction would be possible but would considerably complicate the mechanism without a lot of gain.

-A GENERAL LUATEX FRAMEWORK FOR GLOBALLY OPTIMIZED PAGINATION

 T won't indexell' said Alice, in a great hurry to change the subject of conversation.
-'Are you- are you fond-of-of dog?'
-The Mouse did not answer, so Alice went on eagerly.
-'There is such a nice little dog near our house 1 should little show you!
-A little bright-eyed terrier, you know, with oh, such long curly brown hair?
-And it'll fetch things when you throw them, and it'll sit up and beg for its dimer, and all sorts of things- I can't remember half of them-and it belongs to a farmer, you know, and he says it's so useful, it's worth a hundred pounds!
-He says it kills all tone.
-Tm afraid I've offended it again!
-For the Mouse was swirming away form her as hard as it could go, and making quite a commotion in the pool as it went.
-I won't indeed! said Alice, in a great hurry to change the subject of conversation.
-Are you-are you fund-of-of dogs?
-The Mouse did not answer, so Alice went on eagerly: There is such a nice lit- tle dog near our house I should like to show you?
-A little bright-eyed terrier, you had will be the things when you throw them, and it I sit up and beg for its dimer, and all sorts of things-I can't remem- ber half of them-and it belongs to a farmer, you have, and be asys it's so useful, it's worth a hum- dred pounds!
-He says it kills all the rats and -oh dent' cried Alice in a sorrowful tone, The afraid I've offended it again!
-For the Mouse was swim- ming away from her as hard as it could go, and making quite a commotion in the pool as it went.
+Are youner you four-lor of dogs?
+The Mouse did not answer, so Alice went on engerly: There is such a nice little dog near our house I should like to show you't A little bright-sevel terrier, you know, with oh, such long curby brown hair' And it'll sit up and beg for its dimer: and all sorts of things-I can't remember half of them- and it belongs to a farmer, you know, and he awys it's so useful, the rats and-oh dearl' cried Alice in a sorrowful tone.
+The afraid I've difficult is again!
+For the Mouse was swimming away from her as hard as it could go, and making quite a commotion in the pool as it went.

 I won't indeed!' said Alice, in a great hurry to change the subject of conversation.
-'Are you- are you fond-of-of dogs?'
-Ther Mouse did not newer, so Alice went on eagerly: 'There is such a nice little dog near our house I should like to show you!
-A little bright-eyed terrier, you know, with oh, such long curly brown haid!
-And it'll fietch things when you throw them, and it'll situ pand beg for its dimer, and all sorts of things-I can't remember half of them-and it lesongs to a farmer, you know, and he says it's so useful, it's worth a hun- dred poundle!
-He says it kills all the rats and- oh dear! cried Alice in a sorrowful tone, Tm afriad I've offended it again!'
-For the Mouse was swimming away from her as hard as it could go, and making quite a commotion in the pool as it went.
-T won't indeed? said Alice, in a great hur, to change the subject of conversation.
-'Aryou-are you fond-of-of dog??
-The Mouse di not answer, so Alice went on eagerly: Thei is such a nice little dog near our house should like to show you!
-A little bright-eye terrier, you know, with oh, such long curl brown hair!
-And it'll fetch things when yo throw them, and it'll sitt up and beg fi its dimer, and all sorts of things-I can't r member half of them-and it belongs to farmer, you know, and he says it's so us fi, it is worth a hundred pounds!
-He say it kills all the rats and-oh dear? cried A ice in a sorrowful tone, The Alouse was swimmlin away from her as hard as it could go, an making quite a commotion in the pool as went. optimal line breaks run short (tight) run long (loose) run very long-too loose! looseness = 0 looseness = -1 looseness = 1 looseness = 2
+'Are you-ner you found-of-of-ops,'' The Money ell hor answer,' the dog mear our house I should like to show you?
+A little bright-evel terrier, you know, with oh, such long curly brown hair' And i'll fetch things when you throw them, and i'll stu and holg for its dinner, and all sorts of things-I can't remember half of them-and it belongs to a farmer, you know, mach says it's as useful, it's worth a hundred pounds!
+If usays it kills all the rats and -oh I've offended it again!'
+For the Mones was swimming away from her as hard as it could go, and making quite a commotion in the pool as it went.
+Twon't indeed" said Alice, in a great hurry to change the subject of concensition.
+Any rownew you four-dof deogy "The Mouse did you answer, so Alice went on eagerly: Three is such a nice little dog near our house lishould like to show you!
+A little bright-systel terrier, you know, with oh, such long curly brown hair!
+And it'll fetch things when you threw them, and it'll sit you and beg for its dimer, and all sorts of things-l can't remember half of them and it be used to the system of the system dred pounds!
+He says it hills all the rats andoh deard' cried Alice in a sorrowful tone.
+Thu afraid I've offended it again!
+For the Mouse was syminming away from her as hard as it could go, and making quite a commotion in the pool as it went.

-•r looseness = 0 looseness = -1 looseness = 1 looseness = 2 tolerance = 4000 tolerance = 500 tolerance = 500 tolerance = 4000
+Twort indexel' said Alice, in a great harry to change the subject of conversation.
+'Are you-are you found-of-of dogs?'
+The Mouse did not answer, so Alice went on eagerly: There is such a nice little dog mear our house 1 should like to show your A little bright-seed torriven with Aud; that for this weight and the second second and the second second second through the second second second second through the second second second second full field the second second second second field second second field second second second second second making quite a commotion in the pool as it went.

+Computational Intelligence